slightlynybbled/bootypic/readme.rst

    - the application is located at the same location in memory across devices
    - easy to write your own loader
  * small - the bootloader is located between 0x400 and 0x1000 on all devices, leaving lots of room for the application above 0x1000
- * protects itself - you can't overwrite the bootloader
+ * protects itself - the bootloader will not allow a self-write
  * configurable - see header file, pull a pin low to keep bootloader activated or simply keep communicating with the board

 ========================